 Popular TV shows such as “Tiny House Hunters”, “Tiny House Nation” and “Tiny House, Big Living” took people closer to the lives of couples and individuals living in tiny houses and added fuel to the tiny house movement.
 The popular shows, real-life stories on the internet, and easy availability of tiny house kits have allowed couples to learn what it means to downsize and how it is to take the plunge into the tiny house movement.

 Different Types of Tiny Houses

-Living in a tiny house is fun, cozy and affordable.
-Many manufacturers, local municipality officials, advocates, and tiny home dwellers claim tiny house have an outsized potential.
+Living in a tiny house is fun, cozy, and affordable.
+Many manufacturers, local municipality officials, advocates, and tiny home dwellers claim tiny houses have an outsized potential.
 If you buy into this claim, tiny house is for you.
-A house that only measures a few hundred square feet can seem intimidating and claustrophobic but going through different types of tiny house types and possibilities, you’ll have an altered opinion.
+A house that only measures a few hundred square feet can seem intimidating and claustrophobic but going through different types of tiny house designs and possibilities, you’ll have an altered opinion.